Butch78/Bank-Size-Central-Bank-Sensitivity/README.md

 ## Requirements
 ### Data
 This project uses monthly policy rates and deposit rates for a particular country.
+We run this analysis on Switzerland, using data from the Swiss National Bank (SNB).
 If a country doesn't have a specific target, it may be extrapolated from a target range.
 In the example case, we use the midpoint of a range from the Swiss National Bank from 2000-2019, and then a target from 2019 onwards (they introduced a target at that time).

 Project Organization